MelonKony/millmint/content/millmint/essays/social-economy.md

 Why would the best and brightest of Vekllei tolerate a society with limited material compensation for their efforts?
 The answer is that truly gifted people are motivated by their work.
 Of course, this isn't universally true, and there are people for whom wealth is the primary motivator of their lives, but they are fewer in number and easily accommodated overseas.

 The spiteful answer is that those people aren't needed or wanted, because anyone taking their discipline seriously is, for the most part, better off in Vekllei, where research is unbound by grant applications and industry leaders are afforded positions of great power.
-Those who do emigrate often build careers overseas, and return later in life.
+Many Vekllei people do emigrate and build careers overseas, but return later in life.

 Vekllei homes are good, the climate is pleasant, their cities are beautiful, and the food has variety.
 For most people living there, this is enough.